-Place the two-cone set in the lower part of the inclined plane.
-Observe how the cones act.
+Put the two cones in the lower part of the inclined plane.
+See what happens.

-The two cones move up along the inclined plane with no evident propulsion!
-This takes place because movement in that particular direction makes the centre of gravity of the entire system lower.
-The specific construction of the inclined plane is responsible for that.
-Its two rails drift apart from each other as the altitude grows.
-Despite the fact that the point of contact of the cones with the plane rises, the centre of gravity of the cones becomes lower and lower.
+The two cones move up along an inclined plane with no evident propulsion!
+This happens because movement in that particular direction shifts down the entire system’s centre of gravity.
+The special construction of the inclined plane is responsible for that.
+Its two rails drift apart as the height increases.
+Although the point of contact of the cones with the plane rises, the centre of gravity shifts down.

-Every object in the universe approaches its lowest possible energy state: a dropped apple falls on the ground, rivers flow from the heights towards the sea and the two-cone set’s centre of gravity is lowered while moving up the inclined plane.
-It turns out that even our laziness may arise from physical laws.
+Every object in the universe reaches its lowest possible energy state: a dropped apple falls to the ground, rivers flow from the mountains towards the sea and the two cone’s centre of gravity shifts down as they go up an inclined plane.
+It turns out that even our laziness stems from physical laws.